2i2c-org/infrastructure/docs/howto/operate/ci-cd/split-repo2docker.md

     as well as full git history for any commits that touched it!
 This way, we do not lose history or attribution.

-4. Create a new repository in GitHub based off [this template](https://github.com/2i2c-org/hub-user-image-template).
+4. Create a user image repository in GitHub based off [this template](https://github.com/2i2c-org/hub-user-image-template).
    The template makes it much easier to setup repo2docker-action on it.

-5. Add the new repo as a remote you can push commits to / pull commits from.
+5. Add the new user image repo as a remote you can push commits to / pull commits from.
    This will be the primary location of this repo now, so let's call it `origin`.

    ```bash